bxparks/AceSegment/README.md

 ### NumberWriter

 The `NumberWriter` can print integers to the `LedDisplay` using decimal (0-9) or hexadecimal (0-9A-F) formats.
-On platforms that support it (ATmega and ESP8266), the bit mapping table is stored in flash memory to conserve static memory.
+On platforms that support it (AVR and ESP8266), the bit mapping table is stored in flash memory to conserve static memory.

 The public methods of this class looks something like this: